What are CSGO Terms? What are CSGO In-Game Terms? We will explain such questions in detail in this article.

 Other CSGO Guides

-In order to keep this information, you can save the address by pressing CTRL + D on your keyboard.
-For phone you can press the star icon.
+To save this information, you can bookmark the webpage by pressing CTRL + D on your keyboard.
+For mobile devices, you can tap on the star icon.

 Hypasos is the Turkicized version of “hypsos” which means aloft.